Film | Digital | Sound | 8" | Georgian | 2022

 First printed in 365 newspaper

 I often find myself faltering when I’m asked to explain what my films are about.
-I find it much easier to explain how they came about — the consequences that shaped them, like the angles of geography that guide water to curve itself in a particular way.
+I find it much easier to explain how they came about — the consequences that shaped them, like the angles of geography that direct water to move in a particular way.

 My current film was germinated by the reminder of a childhood mythology.
 As a child, I always thought that the colorful mosaic that stood above the theatre on Vazha-Pshavela Avenue was the place that people visited when they fell asleep.
 Carried by the unvalidated conviction that tends to harbor in the minds of children, I thought the mosaic was called ‘Iavnana’, lullaby — the place of dreams.
 This perception was bolstered by the apparent inaccessibility of the structure in waking life.
 It had neither doors nor windows, only a hallucinatory, three-dimensional facade that was ornamented by pulsating forms.